purs-nix/purs-nix/docs/adding-packages.md

 # Adding Packages

-Packages are added by adding a package description set to either [ps-pkgs.nix](/ps-pkgs.nix) or [ps-pkgs-ns.nix](/ps-pkgs-ns.nix), or by adding your package to the [official package set](https://github.com/purescript/package-sets) and [updating the generated](/official-package-set) nix.\
+Packages are added by adding a package description attributes set to either [ps-pkgs.nix](/ps-pkgs.nix) or [ps-pkgs-ns.nix](/ps-pkgs-ns.nix), or by adding your package to the [official package set](https://github.com/purescript/package-sets) and [updating the generated](/official-package-set) nix.\
-There are two formats for a package description set:
+There are two formats for package description attributes sets:
-1. Include all of the information about the package directly in the set:
+1. Include all of the information about the package directly in the attribute set:
    ```
    arrays =
      { version = "6.0.0";